aerospike-community/aerospike-zabbix/Readme.md

 1. Enable [external scripts](https://www.zabbix.com/documentation/2.4/manual/config/items/itemtypes/external)
 for Zabbix Server.
 You may have already done this for other Zabbix plugins
-2. Copy aerospike\_discovery.py to the extenal scripts directory and make it executable
+2. Copy aerospike\_discovery.py to the external scripts directory and make it executable
   * ie: chmod +x aerospike\_discovery.py
+3. Copy ssl folder to same external scripts directory.
-3. Restart/Reload Zabbix
+4. Restart/Reload Zabbix.
-4. In Configuration -> Templates section of Zabbix, click `Import` and choose aerospike\_templates.xml.
+5. In Configuration -> Templates section of Zabbix, click `Import` and choose aerospike\_templates.xml.
-5. Add the newly imported `Template App Aerospike Service` to your Aerospike Hosts
+6. Add the newly imported `Template App Aerospike Service` to your Aerospike Hosts.

 ### Namespace Checks